shivam4july/JavaSwagger/README.md

  ```
 ------------------------------------------------------------------------------------
 Flow:
-Now what happend when you hit
+Now what will happen when you hit
 ```
 http://localhost:8080/v1/pet/0
 ```